 It is up to you to find accommodation for each secondment, but there is often help available from the member company or other trainees who may have worked in that area.
+Trainees can also leave reviews of the accommodation they have used on the MDS trainee portal.
 You are responsible for the costs of your accommodation.
 Some member companies have houses or rooms available at a favourable rent.

 The MDS management team keeps in regular contact throughout the two years, including at least one visit during each secondment.
 Additional day-to-day support is provided through a Secondment Manager within the member company as well as an informal network of other MDS trainees based locally.
 It’s there if you need it – you only have to ask!

 There are no absolute guarantees, but virtually all our successful trainees have progressed on to the kind of jobs they aspired to at the start.
 It is fair to say that for many of them, their aspirations on leaving university alter dramatically, once they realise what they are capable of in terms of managerial responsibility.
 They often surprise themselves at the quality of their first full-time post, as potential employers have confidence in their ability and knowledge of the industry achieved through the MDS programme.

 We welcome applications at any time, and interview for positions throughout the year.
 Start dates are Spring or Autumn each year.